-Note that there are key differences between warranties for new and existing structures.
+Note that there are key differences between warranties for new construction vs. existing structures.
 A savvy homebuyer should read the warranties thoroughly.
 If legalese means anything but ease, engage an attorney or real estate agent to help you to delve into the details.

 Custom, computerized, conscious, and committed are four Cs you may be glad to see as the owner of a newly built home.
-However, upsides are usually accompanied by downsides and home buying is no exception.
+However, downsides usually accompany upsides, and home buying is no exception.
 Keep reading to maintain a balanced view.

 Four cons of buying new can be summarized with four (different) Cs: